cooperate/SteamGridDBMetadata/README.md

 ## Configuration
 To use this provider, you *must* have a SteamGridDB Api key.
 You can obtain this key by creating an account at [SteamGridDB](https://www.steamgriddb.com) and then requesting it on your [preferences page](https://www.steamgriddb.com/profile/preferences).

-Enter the api in Playnite under Settings -> Metadata Sources -> SteamGrid DB api Key.
+Enter the api key in Playnite under Settings -> Metadata Sources -> SteamGrid DB api Key.

 Options are fairly limited thus far but support is provided for cover style and cover size.